-Web & database developer with a focus on Microsoft technologies with 20+ years experience, a preference for Agile working and an interest in data science/ machine learning.
+Web & database analyst-developer / Scrum Master with a focus on Microsoft technologies and 25+ years experience in the field.
 Not interested in purely coding all day, every day.
 Variety is the spice of life.

-I primarily spend my working time capturing requirements for, architecting, developing and supporting software solutions on behalf of clients via my company, Propona.
+Up until about 5 years I primarily spent my working time capturing requirements for, architecting, developing and supporting software solutions on behalf of clients via Propona.

 I was involved with almost all of Propona's projects to a variety of degrees and in a variety of capacities, from UX design to project management.
 See the portfolio